awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-cross-account-lambda-integrations.md

-# TUTORIAL: Build an API Gateway API with Cross\-Account Lambda Proxy Integration<a name="apigateway-cross-account-lambda-integrations"></a>
+# Tutorial: Build an API Gateway API with cross\-account Lambda proxy integration<a name="apigateway-cross-account-lambda-integrations"></a>

 You can now use an AWS Lambda function from a different AWS account as your API integration backend\.
 Each account can be in any region where Amazon API Gateway is available\.
 This makes it easy to centrally manage and share Lambda backend functions across multiple APIs\.

 In this section, we show how to configure cross\-account Lambda proxy integration using the Amazon API Gateway console\.

-First, we create the example API from [TUTORIAL: Create a REST API by Importing an Example](api-gateway-create-api-from-example.md) in one account\.
+First, we create the example API from [Tutorial: Create a REST API by importing an example](api-gateway-create-api-from-example.md) in one account\.
 We then create a Lambda function in another account\.
 Finally, we use cross\-account Lambda integration to allow the example API to use the Lambda function we created in the second account\.

-## Create API for API Gateway Cross\-Account Lambda Integration<a name="apigateway-cross-account-lambda-integrations-create-api"></a>
+## Create API for API Gateway cross\-account Lambda integration<a name="apigateway-cross-account-lambda-integrations-create-api"></a>

-First, you'll create the example API as described in [TUTORIAL: Create a REST API by Importing an Example](api-gateway-create-api-from-example.md)\.
+First, you'll create the example API as described in [Tutorial: Create a REST API by importing an example](api-gateway-create-api-from-example.md)\.

 **To create the example API**